Chemokoren/Algorithms-1/DSA/Data Structures/docs.md

 - Space Complexity: Amount of Memory used by the algorithm

 ### Time Complexity
-- There may be several ways of computing a tasks, for example searching or sorting
+- There may be several ways of computing tasks, for example searching or sorting
 - Running time of algorithm or data structure operation increases with input size
 - The algorithms are characterized according to the function of the input size
 ### Time Complexity - Experimental Analysis